vrtbl/passerine/src/compiler/UPVALUES.md

 the way we currently do this is by moving all local variables into stack frames, then builting a chain of references through stack frames until we reach the scope that uses it.

-in essence, the upvalue array points at the captureds array of the scope above it:
+in essence, the upvalue array points at the captures array of the scope above it:

 ```
 0: